meridianverity/acceptance-plane/README.md

 https://github.com/meridianverity/acceptance-plane
 ```

-## Public Positioning
+## Scope Boundaries

-Recommended wording:

-> Meridian Verity Group is publishing a public architecture thesis for the Acceptance Plane™ in agentic AI infrastructure.
+This repository presents a public architecture thesis for the Acceptance Plane™ in agentic AI infrastructure.

-Avoid absolute or unsupported claims such as "first ever in the world," "formal standard," "patent-protected mechanism," or "compliance guarantee."
+The materials are intended for public discussion, citation, and provenance.
+They are not a formal standard, product specification, legal opinion, compliance certification, patent claim chart, implementation disclosure, endorsement, or deployment guarantee.

 ## License and Notices